ui5-community/ui5-ecosystem-showcase/packages/dev-approuter/README.md

     npm run dev
     ```

-4. The `dev-approuter` starts on port 5000 by default, just like the SAP Approuter.
+4. The `dev-approuter` starts on port 5000 by default, just like the SAP Application Router.
 If that port is already in use on your machine (hello Mac users :wave:), you can set another port via the `default-env.json` file:
     ```json
     {
         "PORT": 5001,